-- 325. Provided further, if January I, July 4, November 11 or December 25 falls on a Sunday, the Monday following is a holiday. - 326.
-The City shall accommodate religious belief or observance of employees as required by law. - 327.
-Employees shall be granted floating holidays as set forth below: - 328.
-Four (4) floating days off (thirty-two (32) hours) to be taken on days selected by the employee subject to prior scheduling approval of the appointing officer.
+- 354. Provided further, if January I, June 19, July 4, November 11 or December 25 falls on a Sunday, the Monday following is a holiday. - 355.
+The City shall accommodate religious belief or observance of employees as required by law. - 356.
+Employees shall be granted floating holidays as set forth below: - 357.
+Five (5) floating days off (forty (40) hours) to be taken on days selected by the employee subject to prior scheduling approval of the appointing officer.
 Floating Holidays may be taken in hourly increments up to and including the number of hours contained in the employee's regular shift.
-Employees (both full-time and part-time) must complete six (6) months continuous service to establish initial eligibility for the floating days off.
+Employees (both full-time and part-time) establish initial eligibility for the floating days off upon appointment.
 Floating Holidays received in one fiscal year but not used shall be carried forward to the next succeeding fiscal year.
-The maximum number of floating holidays received in the previous fiscal year, and at no time shall employees be able to accumulate more than 64 hours of floating holidays.
+The maximum number of floating holidays carried forward to a succeeding fiscal year shall not exceed the total number of floating holidays received in the previous fiscal year, and at no time shall employees be able to accumulate more than 80 hours of floating holidays.
 No compensation of any kind shall be earned or granted for floating days off not taken.